tomcircuit/hd6309sbc/readme.md

 The HD6309 SBC is a retroputing distraction, born to provide an opportunity to try my hand at assembly language for the 6809 - which many have billed as "the most advanced 8-bit processor" ever.
 The Hitachi 6309 variant is **even more advanced**, with significant extensions from the base Motorola 6809 ISA.

-There are many 8bit SBC (singleboard computers) in the wild, each developed according to the designerI shot for a blend of 'old skool' and 'all mod cons'.
+There are many 8bit SBC (singleboard computers) in the wild, each developed according to the designers' vision.
+Some go for strict hardware implementation using only vintage components, while others take advantage of modern FPGAs and I shot for a blend of 'old skool' and 'all mod cons'.
 For example, the primary interface is ASCII serial, but the physical layer is implemented as a FDTI USB bridge chip, as I loathe having to bust out RS232 adapters.
 Similarly, I included a SPI-mode SD card interface, rather than the purist approach of an actual floppy drive.